Aguri Suzuki

-Career
+Early life

+Aguri Suzuki was born in Tokyo; his father Masashi Suzuki was of mixed ancestry from Japan and Martinique.
+Masashi Suzuki had worked as an aircraft technician for Honda Airways, and in 1973 established a go-cart shop.

+Aguri was named after the main character in the Kuri-chan comic strip.
+He attended Josai University majoring in the sciences, but did not complete his degree.

+Racing career

 Early career

 Suzuki began racing karts in 1972, at the age of 12.
 In 1978 he won the Japanese kart championship and in 1979 made his debut in the Japanese Formula Three (All-Japan F3) championship.
 He continued in karting and in 1981 was again Japanese Kart Champion.
 In 1983 he finished second in the All-Japan F3 series, driving a Hayashi-Toyota.
 He then turned to touring car racing and, driving for the Nissan factory team won the Japanese title in 1986.
 The same year he made his debut in Japanese F2 and drove in the Le Mans 24 Hours.
 In 1987 he finished runner-up in the Japanese F3000 series, winning one race (Suzuka).
 In 1988, driving a March-Yamaha he won the title with three wins (Fuji, Nishi-Nippon and Suzuka).

 Formula One career

 In 1988, Suzuki raced in European F3000 with Footwork, before he debuted in Formula One on October 30 at his home race, replacing the ill Yannick Dalmas in the Larrousse-Lola.
 Zakspeed, who were using Yamaha engines, hired Suzuki for 1989, but he failed to pre-qualify in all 16 races.

 For 1990 and 1991, he drove again for Larrousse.
 He finished sixth three times, before finishing third at Suzuka – the first ever podium for an Asian driver in F1.
 He also set the second-fastest lap.

 In 1992 and 1993, he was at Footwork alongside Michele Alboreto and then Derek Warwick, but both usually outperformed him.
 He shared a Ligier with Martin Brundle in 1995, but only scored one point in his races, and was criticised by Mika Salo after the two collided in Buenos Aires.
 A massive crash in practice for the 1995 Japanese Grand Prix caused a neck injury which saw him miss the race, and he immediately announced his retirement.

 Suzuki scored a total of eight championship points in F1.
-At the time he retired, he was the second most successful Japanese F1 driver after Satoru Nakajima, but Takuma Sato and Kamui Kobayashi have since passed them both.
+At the time he retired, he was the second most successful Japanese F1 driver after Satoru Nakajima in terms of points scored, but Takuma Sato and Kamui Kobayashi have since passed them both.